mrcnski/believeobey.live/_posts/2025-05-17-speculation-terre-de-iesso.md

 ## The Two Seas

 {% include verse.html
 text="And after these fragrant odours, as I looked towards the north over the mountains I saw seven mountains full of choice nard and fragrant trees and cinnamon and pepper.
 And thence I went over the summits of all these mountains, **far towards the east of the earth, and passed above the Erythraean sea and went far from it,** and passed over the angel Zotiel.
-And I came to the Garden of Righteousness," verse="Enoch 32:1-2" url="https://parallel.thebookofenoch.info/#32"
+And I came to the Garden of Righteousness ..." verse="Enoch 32:1-2" url="https://parallel.thebookofenoch.info/#32"
 %}